bkesterbyld/maroon-potato/src/pages/index.md

       - title: Data Science Ready
         content: >
-          For data scientists, Above functions as an infinitely scalable data lake, with a suite of replication tools and access controls to keep live product data safe.
+          For data scientists, Above functions as an infinitely scalable data lake, with replication and access controls to keep live product data safe.
 Connect your favorite BI, ML and AI tools to create differentiating IP from the earliest product stages.
         actions:
           - label: Learn More
             url: /platform